Authentication — Signet Docs

 Auth is optional.
 By default the Daemon runs in local mode: no tokens, no authentication, localhost-only binding.
 Auth exists for team and remote deployments where the daemon is shared or exposed over a network.

 The system is intentionally simple — no external dependencies, no OAuth flows, no user database.
-Tokens are signed with HMAC-SHA256 using a secret that lives on disk.
-Roles and scopes are embedded in the token payload itself.
+Portable harness connectors should use named API keys generated by the CLI.
+Legacy session tokens are signed with HMAC-SHA256 using a secret that lives on disk.
+Roles and scopes are embedded in the token or API-key record.
+The dashboard also supports an admin username/password login that issues a normal admin session token; SSO and SAML paths are reserved so those providers can be added without changing the dashboard auth boundary later.

 Auth Modes